Female Genital Mutilation ( FGM ) - Standard Operating Procedure for recording and reporting

 The Director of Informatics is responsible for:

-- Effective management and processes in place required to ensure national compliance with HSCIC national FGM prevalence dataset.
+- Effective management and processes in place required to ensure national compliance with NHS digital national FGM mandatory and required reporting dataset;

 Head of Safeguarding (Adult and Children)

 The Head of Safeguarding is the designated Trust lead for FGM and is responsible for